opf/openproject/docs/release-notes/14-5-0/README.md

 Special thanks for reporting and finding bugs go to Frank Schmid, Michael Kluge, Mariusz Kamiński, Rince wind, Joris Ceelen, Michael Lathion, and Cornelius Heisse.

 Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
 This release we would like to highlight
-- [Phi Công Nguyễn Vũ](https://crowdin.com/profile/nguyenvuphicong), for an outstanding number of translations into Vietnamese in the past weeks.
+- [Phi Công Nguyễn Vũ](https://crowdin.com/profile/nguyenvuphicong), for an outstanding number of translations into Vietnamese.
-- [Sebvita_devinci](https://crowdin.com/profile/sebvita_devinci), who has helped us a lot by translating parts of the application into French.
-- [Alin Marcu](https://crowdin.com/profile/deconfcom), who has helped us a lot by translating parts of the application into Romanian.
+- [daniel chou](https://crowdin.com/profile/chou0214), for an outstanding number of translations into Chinese.
+- [Sebvita_devinci](https://crowdin.com/profile/sebvita_devinci), for proof reading French translations.
+- [Alin Marcu](https://crowdin.com/profile/deconfcom), for proof reading Romanian translations.

 Would you like to help out with translations yourself?
 Then take a look at our [translation guide](../../development/translate-openproject/) and find out exactly how you can contribute.
 It is very much appreciated!